varlink/varlink.github.io/Home.md

 ## Protocol
 Varlink can operates on any transport that supports the concept of connections.
 All messages are encoded as JSON objects and terminated with a single `NUL` byte.

-For simplicity reasons and to minimize the state a client needs to track, on a single conection, messages are always sequentially processed in order they are received.
-Apart from pipelining, where a connection might buffer several requests, a pending method call keeps the connection busy until its reply is received.
+For simplicity reasons and to minimize the state a client needs to track, connections process only one pending message at a time.
+Apart from pipelining, where a client submits several requests in a row, an active method call occupies the connection until its reply is received.

 The common case is a simple method call with a single reply.
 To support _monitoring calls_, _subscriptions_, _chunked data_, _streaming_ calls may carry instructions for the server to not reply, or to reply multiple times to a single method call.
 See the [Method Call](Method-Call) page for a detailed description.